AntonC9018/Hopper_University_Paper/paper.md

 This is because the layer in the cell that the trap is located at is the `trap` layer, while the player or enemies can only target the `real` layer with their normal attacks.
 Anyway, this is how I decided to model this idea.

-Before the rework, I used to have a slot for each of the layers in each cell, but that was not good, at least because most of the layers were empty most of the time, since there was nothing at those positions.
+Before the rework, I used to have a slot for each of the layers in each cell, but that was not good, at least because most of the layers were empty most of the time.
 See, for example, [the former Cell class, in lua][8].

 This had another drawback: there can only be one entity in that layer at a time.